 - Open Chrome and click on YTS in the favourites bar

 - Content then Live

-- Project OpenLP notices slides
+- Start projecting the OpenLP notices slides as usual

 - 5 mins before the service starts press STREAM on the DataVideo unit (which turns red)

 - When the YouTube screen shows Excellent connection click on Go live